 As Clinical Chair at the CCG, Steven holds a number of lead roles, including being a member of the Primary Medical Services Committee, the Governing Body lead for Safeguarding and for cardiovascular disease and diabetes.
 Steven is Vice Chair of Calderdale’s Health and Wellbeing Board as well as the Integrated Commissioning Executive with Calderdale Council.

 He is keen to develop the prevention agenda alongside Public Health, including promoting healthy food and physical activity, and to see high quality General Practice in Calderdale.
 He lives in Calderdale with his family.
 (Back to top)

-Chief Finance Officer, Deputy Chief Officer
+Chief Finance Officer, Chief Operating Officer

 He is a fellow of the Association of Chartered Certified Accountants and has worked in finance for more than 20 years, joining the NHS seven years ago.
 Previously, he was a Director of Finance in social housing and worked for over eight years as a senior client manager in a top 10 accountancy firm in Leeds which specialised in public sector audit and consultancy.

 Neil has lived in Calderdale for over 10 years and considers it his adopted home after moving from the south coast many years ago.
 He is married with three children and two dogs.
 After many years of being a slave to rugby, Neil has now turned his hand to running and gardening, in between being his kids’ taxi driver!